 Undoubtedly.
 No editor is completely objective.
 But while an agent or publishing house editor will use their taste to judge whether or not they want to publish your book, my objective is simply to help you improve your manuscript.

 How will I know you’re the right editor for me?

 I suggest hiring me for a sample chapter or two so you can get a clear picture of the benefits of working with me.

 How should I submit my manuscript to you?

 I prefer to work with documents in Microsoft Word.
 (If your manuscript is not in that format, it’s usually easy to translate it into Word.)
-Please submit material in 12-point Times New Roman font, with at least one-inch margins on each page.
+Please submit material in a basic 12-point font, with at least one-inch margins on each page.

 How will I know what editing you’ve done?